graphicore/varla-varfo/explorations/calibrate/index.md

 As of beginning this, I don't know if a good case can be build, but I'm instinctively biased towards having the ability to use real world physical sizes in CSS.
-I found out about the discussion right after collecting my observations in [Real World Absolute Length Units Evaluation](../techniques/absolute_units_evaluation.html).
+I found out about the bigger discussion right after collecting my observations in [Real World Absolute Length Units Evaluation](../techniques/absolute_units_evaluation.html).

 ### Contribute